darijo/QLink/README.md

 # QLink
 QLink extends Mininet API to enable emulating links with multiple queues to differentiate between different traffic streams.
+QLink extends Mininet API to enable emulating links with multiple queues to differentiate between different traffic streams.
+We extend Mininet API with an addqLink method that receives both link emulation and queuing parameters.
+Assigning traffic to queues is achieved through OpenFlow (OF) rules that can be installed through the application build on top of any SDN controller.